petera2c/simple-table/README.md

   - **cellRenderer**: An optional function that takes a row object and returns a `ReactNode` for custom cell rendering.

 - **columnResizing**: A boolean to enable or disable column resizing.
 Default is `true`.
+- **draggable**: A boolean to enable or disable column dragging.
+- **editColumns**: A boolean to enable or disable column editing.
 - **height**: The height of the table.
 - **hideFooter**: A boolean to hide or show the footer.
 Default is `false`.
 - **nextIcon**: A React element to display as the next page icon.
 Default is `<AngleRightIcon />`.
 - **prevIcon**: A React element to display as the previous page icon.
 Default is `<AngleLeftIcon />`.
 - **rows**: An array of data rows to be displayed in the table.
 - **rowsPerPage**: The number of rows to display per page.
 Default is `10`.
+- **selectableCells**: A boolean to enable or disable cell selection.
 - **shouldPaginate**: A boolean to enable or disable pagination.
 Default is `true`.
+- **sortDownIcon**: A React element to display as the sort down icon.
+- **sortUpIcon**: A React element to display as the sort up icon.
 - **onCellChange**: A function that is called when a cell value changes.

 ## Customizable Styles